tytydraco/yessleep/out/A_Theory_Worth_Disproving_Part_1.md

 I wasn’t sure if he could hear me.
 I didn’t know a Goddamned thing about first aid, but it seemed to me there was already more blood outside of him than in—I’d never seen that much spill from a person, even on the worst B-flick the horror industry could churn up—and my hands were slick with it.

-“Am ambulance would be a very bad idea, Joel,” Samuel said behind me.
+“An ambulance would be a very bad idea, Joel,” Samuel said behind me.

 “Fuck *off*,” I snapped.
 “Just shut up.
 Where’s my phone?
 I need my—”